 Ethylated Ascorbic Acid shouldn’t be used in the same regimen as;

 - Peptides Buffet, Buffet + Copper Peptides, Matrixyl, Argireline

 - EUK 134

-- Whilst it is not listed as a conflict, Deciem recommend not to use this in the same regimen as direct acids to avoid irritation although Deciem say if you have been using them without any issues then you may continue.
+- Whilst it is not listed as a conflict, Deciem recommends not to use this in the same regimen as direct acids to avoid irritation although Deciem says if you have been using them without any issues then you may continue.

 - You can find all The Ordinary Products you can and cannot mix here.

 Reviews by the moderators and the Deciem Addicts coming soon.
 In the meantime, feel free to search the Facebook Group for reviews.